4rthurCyber08/LinuxSystems/_Manually Create a Honeypot.md

 ---
 &nbsp;

-### 3. Prevent the honeypot server from being conpronised by assigning a nologin account to it.
+### 3. Prevent the honeypot server from being coMpronised by assigning a nologin account to it.
 ~~~
 !@NetOps
 sudo useradd -r -s /sbin/nologin honeypot69 || true